mindsdb/mindsdb/mindsdb/integrations/handlers/rockset_integration/Manual_QA.md

 ### Results

 Drop a remark based on your observation.
-- [ ] Works Great 💚 (This means that all the steps were executed successfuly and the expected outputs were returned.)
+- [ ] Works Great 💚 (This means that all the steps were executed successfully and the expected outputs were returned.)
 - [ ] There's a Bug 🪲 [Issue Title](URL To the Issue you created) ( This means you encountered a Bug.
 Please open an issue with all the relevant details with the Bug Issue Template)